lehai-ml/c-elegans-modelling2020/README.md

 Script requires sympy, numpy, pandas, matplotlib and scipy.
 ## Updates
+**17.02.2020**
+* Constrained solutions to real numbers in sympy.
+If there is no solution for real number, optimization with PSO is employed (applies to all parameters). particleswarmop is for TA and TN estimation, and particleswarmop_forDA is for DA estimation.
+* Genetic algorithm runs roughly 10 minutes for population_size=3,n_generation=3,n_parents=2,offspring_size=1, with the best final model MSE of 0.016.
+* Added regularization term for calculation of MSE to penalize for bigger models (too many connections).

 **15.02.2020- (See genetic_algorithm.py)**
 * Implemented Genetic Algorithm to identify the best model based on mean score error.